javarivanje/blood-donor-system/README.md

 5. Create a pull request.

 ## License
-This application is free to use, share and develop further.
+This application is free for use, share and further development.